Jibbolito/ml_ops/README.md

 - Is more interpretable, since a value near 0 means “very similar distributions” and near 1 means “very different”
 - Is designed to compare probability distributions, not raw counts

+### Choosing the Unseen Segment
+To simulate realistic monitoring and post-deployment evaluation, we split the original dataset into two disjoint sets:
+- `train_data.csv`: Used for training and internal validation (model sees this data).
+- `unseen_segment.csv`: Held out completely during training.
+Used exclusively for post-deployment drift monitoring and A/B testing.

+The split is random but deterministic, based on a hash of the Id column.
+This ensures:
+- Fair distribution of examples between training and unseen segments.
+- Reproducibility across runs.

+This setup mimics a real production scenario, where incoming user data is unseen during training, and must be validated for drift and tested for performance consistency.

-Expected Behavior:
+### Expected Behavior
-We use the cleaned and validated segment `train_data.csv` as our reference distribution and `unseen_segment.csv` as incoming (unseen) data.
 A JS divergence value below 0.05 is considered stable, while higher values indicate possible drift.

 ### Logging
 Each drift monitoring run automatically writes its results to a timestamped log file under logs/.